 The steak featured here is a Prime Dry Aged Boneless Ribeye that my wife got me as a present.
 Using this method of cooking combined with this high quality of a steak created one of the best steaks I’ve ever had in my life.
 Hands down – top 5 steak.

 - Complicated ingredients, huh?

-- Egg setup: Target temp of 250 indirect with grid on plate setter.
+- Egg setup: Target temp of 250 indirect with grid on BGE Plate Setter (legs up).
 Make sure to let your egg run a while in order to burn off any odor from the lump

-- Once you’ve hit 250 indirect, place your steak(s) on the grid – I use the iGrill2 to monitor the temp of my steaks when doing this method.
+- Once you’ve hit 225-250 indirect, place your steak(s) on the grid – I used the Thermoworks Dot to monitor the temp of my steaks when doing this method.
 This ensures that I nail the cook every time.

 - Close your egg and watch your temp – should take 20-30 minutes to reach 120-125

 - I pull the steaks at 120 – and while resting the temp will creep up to close to 130 (see pictures)

 - Meanwhile, remove the plate setter from the egg, open the vents wide and crank it up to 11.
 Actually, get it close to 500-550.